selhorn/doc-test/README.md

 5) ubuntu-client.template
 This ordering is necessary because "output" values from previous templates are used as "input" parameters for later templates.
 Note that "output" variables names are the same for all matching input parameters.
 For example, the outputs from the common.template include Vpc, Subnets, AvailabilityZones, BigipSecurityGroup, etc. so when creating later templates, you should "copy" some outputs from previous templates and "paste" them into input parameters of the next.
 Although this method may allow you to develop a deeper understanding of the autoscaled deployments, due to numerous inputs and outputs, it is more error prone.
-Method 2 - deploy_stacks.py

-This will be the easiest and least error prone method by far.
-The script will launch each of the CloudFormation templates in the correct order.
-To use this script:
-1) Find config.yaml.example in this directory, copy this to a new file named config.yaml ( which is excluded in .gitignore to avoid publishing credentials ).
-In this config.yaml file, edit the variables for your scenario.
-The last flag in the script 'deploy_jmeter_host' should be given a value of 'true' if you wish to test scale out using JMeter as documented below.
-2) Then run the script:
-python ./deploy_stacks.py -d <deployment_type>

-ex.
-$python deploy_stacks.py -d SSL-L7proxy-sandwich-utility-only-immutable
-Use the output of the script and/or go the output tab of each cloudformation template to get login or additional information about the deployment.
 Triggering scale out

 To trigger a scale out event: